cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 end
 ```

-After adding the `debugger` statement, restart your Rails server and click the `Route Again` button on the Inbound Email detail page.
+After adding the `debugger` statement, restart your Rails server and click the 'Route Again' button on the Inbound Email detail page.

 Since this app is only running with `rails server` and not using any Procfile,
 we'll see the debugger open in the terminal where the server is running.
 If